Logo

 In order for us to function as useful vessles in the hands of God and carry out our lives purpose and calling - we have to steward and nurture a healthy lifestyle and it is a non-negotiable aspect for a Christian to lead healthy lifestyle that supports our mission of fruitful labour for the Lord.
 But in this blog - I am calling out our attention to another problem our world is seeing in relation to excessive focus on health and wellness - to an extend that we are turning body care and fitness obsessions to an idolatrous degree - than as a means to steward it for leading a functional life for God.

 However, this shift has also led to a growth in an idolatrous and obsessive fashion in many cases, where people follow these trends to enhance human performance and longevity to the extent of even trying to escape mortality itself.
 This has often turned into a culture of excessive self-love.
 A recent Netflix documentary, Don’t Die: The Man Who Wants to Live Forever, profiles Bryan Johnson, an eccentric rich lifehacker, showcasing this idolatrous pursuit of eternal youth and life.
 People has defined way of life and almost religious and some cultish way how certain proponents and groups has evolved around health & wellness.
-This includes exclusive clubs and retreats to try different expensive supplements & detox protocols, therapies and practices - which are an overkill if you objectively look at them - the reason for the bullion dollar industry this has turned out to be.
+This includes exclusive clubs and retreats to try different expensive supplements & detox protocols, therapies and practices - which are an overkill if you objectively look at them - the reason for the billion dollar industry this has turned out to be.
 Plant medicine, CBDs and Mushroom based experience seeking & recreational drugs - all symptomatic of pursuit of self-love, seeking for new dopamine highs and excessive indulgence and almost defining new ways of life and pursuits of peace and success.
 There are enshrined guru's and leaders in this space with a growing follower base.
-They market their new findings and experiences and practices through their social media channels like instagram and facebook - and has answers to all lives problems and growing their fans and follower base.
+They market their new findings and experiences and practices through their social media channels like instagram and facebook - and has answers to all lives problems and growing their fan/follower base.

 These are all symptomatic of man's pursuit for peace and wellbeing - in itself is not bad, but issue is we don't need all this expensive and exogenous triggers to lead a happy and content life.